aliguori/patches/README-server.md

     stefanha/trivial-patches=http://github.com/stefanha/qemu/commit/%s
     ...

-After patches is configured, you can simply run '''patches scan''' to create the database.
-The results will be stored in '''~/.patches/public''' which can then be published via HTTP or FTP.
+After patches is configured, you can simply run `patches scan` to create the database.
+The results will be stored in `~/.patches/public` which can then be published via HTTP or FTP.